Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 Day 1: Cape Town to Citrusdal (Cederberg Mountains) – South Africa

-Our Southern Africa Overland Tour leaves early from Cape Town, South Africa's 'Mother City.'
-As we head north, we pause to appreciate the breathtaking views of Table Mountain, iconic landmark, from across Table Bay.
-After capturing the famous Table Mountain on camera, we travel to the Cederberg Region known for its rugged hiking trails and indigenous rooibos plants.
+As we head north, we pause to appreciate the breathtaking views of Table Mountain, an iconic landmark, from across Table Bay.
+After capturing the famous Table Mountain on camera, we travel to the Cederberg Region, known for its rugged hiking trails and indigenous rooibos plants.
 These endemic plants grow only on the mountain slopes and are used to make a popular, healthy tea known as ‘Red Bush’.
 Our first overnight guesthouse is in the scenic valley of the Olifant's River at the foot of the mountains.
-Enjoy warm South African hospitality and our first dinner together while your guides provide a comprehensive overland tour briefing.
+Enjoy warm South African hospitality and our first dinner together while your guides provide a comprehensive briefing on the overland tour.

 Day 2: Cederberg to Namaqualand & Gariep (Orange) River – Namibia